-Note 13 to the consolidated financial statements outlines the basis for the deferred tax assets and liabilities and includes details of the unrecognized deferred tax assets at year end.
-The Group derecognized deferred tax assets arising on unused tax losses except to the extent that there are sufficient taxable temporary differences relating to the same taxation authority and the same taxable entity which will result in taxable amounts against which the unused tax losses can be utilized before they expire.
+Note 12 to the consolidated financial statements outlines the basis for the deferred tax assets and liabilities and includes details of the unrecognised deferred tax assets at year end.
+The Group derecognised deferred tax assets arising on unused tax losses except to the extent that there are sufficient taxable temporary differences relating to the same taxation authority and the same taxable entity which will result in taxable amounts against which the unused tax losses can be utilized before they expire.
 The derecognition of these deferred tax assets was considered appropriate in light of the increased tax losses caused by the restructuring and uncertainty over the timing of the utilization of the tax losses.
-Except for the derecognition of deferred tax assets there were no material changes in estimates used to calculate the income tax expense provision during 2012, 2011 or 2010.
+Except for the derecognition of deferred tax assets there were no material changes in estimates used to calculate the income tax expense provision during 2013, 2012 or 2011.

-31. GROUP UNDERTAKINGS
+29. GROUP UNDERTAKINGS